 Health Benefits of Ginger

-The phenolic compounds that make this plant so aromatic – the gingerols, paradols, and shogaols – are powerful antioxidants as well as anti-inflammatory and antimicrobial agents.
+The phenolic compounds that make ginger so aromatic – the gingerols, paradols, and shogaols – are powerful antioxidants as well as anti-inflammatory and antimicrobial agents.

-Ginger also functions as a natural analgesic or painkiller.
-It is used to help with pain and irritation from a sore throat, coughing, postnasal drip, and mucus in the lungs.
+Ginger is also known to relieve nausea and vomiting.
+(6) Moreover, ginger functions as a natural analgesic and can reduce the pain or irritation caused by a sore throat, coughing, postnasal drip, and mucus in the lungs.

-Ginger is found to be effective in treating nausea during pregnancy, but more studies are needed about the proper amount to be safe and effective.
+Ginger is found to be effective in treating nausea during pregnancy, but more studies are needed to determine the exact efficacy of this herb and appropriate dosage.
 (8)